Connect with us

 A solid base is then created by mixing a binder into the soil using a stabilising machine.
 Once the base hardens, gravel is then added in layers until you get to the top.

-Unlike earth road, gravel road is free of dust and does not get slippery during the rainy season.
+Unlike earth roads, gravel roads are free of dust and do not get slippery during the rainy season.
 However, this type of road wears off quite easily and cannot support heavy traffic.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.